 Black Oystercatcher is a family-run wine farm at the cool southernmost tip of Africa.
-Here the boutique Black Oystercatcher Wines are made from the intensely fruity grapes, formed in Cape Agulhas’ extreme growing conditions.
-And having farmed at Cape Agulhas for generations, we, the Human family, know these conditions well.
-We use the constant coastal winds, our marginal soils and the unique geology to grow our small compact berries.
+Here the boutique Black Oystercatcher Wines are made from intensely fruity grapes formed in Cape Agulhas’ extreme growing conditions.
+And having farmed at Cape Agulhas for generations, the Human family know these conditions well, and use the constant coastal winds, marginal soils and the unique geology to grow their small compact berries.
 The result?
-Top quality cool climate wines with penetrating, fruit flavours and a distinctive minerality.
+Top quality cool climate wines with penetrating fruit flavours and a distinctive minerality.

 Zoetendal Wine Farm

 Zoetendal Wine Farm, just outside Elim, is a destination wine farm suitable for the whole family.
 Other than being the home of delicious red, white and rosé wines, the farm is host to a range of easy drinking craft beers.
 Stock up on traditionally cured cold meats, homemade preserves and handcrafted goods at the farm’s Trading Post.
 Enjoy hearty breakfasts at the Zoetendal Coffee Shop and sample Zoetendal wines, craft beers and sumptuous ploughman's’ platters at the Zoetendal Tasting Room.
 Zoetendal Wine Farm is a nature lover’s paradise, and outdoor activities include MTB, hiking, fishing, canoeing and bird watching.
 If that sounds too strenuous, you can order a packed picnic or braai basket from the coffee shop and relax at the river as you watch the clouds go by.
 The farm's owners, Jan and Christine Becker, invite visitors to experience the full Zoetendal experience and offer a self-catering accommodation unit that sleeps three.